AlexKurek/Astrophysical-figures/README.md

 A set of intuition-giving Matlab figures on astrophysics.
 One of them (`angularRes.m`) below.
 The rest can be found in my PhD thesis[^1].
-Click to zoom.

 | file               | figure in my thesis[^1] |
 | :--- | :---: |